Near-One/omni-bridge/e2e-testing/README.md

 The `Makefile` in this project is designed to automate the deployment and compilation processes for both EVM and NEAR environments.
 It provides a set of predefined rules that can be executed to perform specific tasks, such as compiling contracts, deploying them to various networks, and setting up necessary infrastructure.

+### Additional Requirements

+- **Private Key Requirement**: For Ethereum deployment, ensure that you add your `EVM_PRIVATE_KEY` to the `./evm/.env` file.
+This key is necessary for authenticating transactions on the Ethereum network.
+Also, update the `bridge-sdk-config.example.json` file with your `EVM_PRIVATE_KEY` and `ETH_RPC` and save it as `bridge-sdk-config.json`.

+- **Solana Keypair Requirement**: For Solana bulding and deployment, ensure that for every program you have a keypair in `.e2e-testing/` directory in the format of `<program_name>-keypair.json`.
+However, this key pair is secret and should not be shared.

 ### Common Tasks

 - **Compile EVM Contracts**: To compile the EVM contracts, run: